How Tanzania's PAYE System Works

 Tanzania vs East African Neighbours

 How does Tanzania's tax system compare to Kenya and Uganda?
-The three East African economies have similar structures but different specifics.
+The headline PAYE structures look similar, but deductions and reliefs differ.

 Practical Tips for Employees

 Keep your TIN active.
-Every Tanzanian taxpayer needs a Taxpayer Identification Number from TRA.
-If you change jobs, make sure your new employer has your correct TIN.
-Mismatched TINs can cause issues when TRA reconciles annual filings.
+If you change jobs, make sure your new employer has your correct Taxpayer Identification Number.
+Mismatched payroll records can create reconciliation headaches.

 Calculate Your Tanzania Take-Home Pay

-Enter your gross salary and instantly see your NSSF deduction, PAYE tax, and net salary for 2026.
+Enter your gross salary and estimate your NSSF deduction, PAYE tax, and net salary for 2026.

 Tanzania PAYE Calculator →